 Emphasize a plant-based diet using predominately whole foods.
 Diets marked by greater intakes of meats, poultry, and seafood were associated with diagnosed allergy sufferers and hay fever sufferers.2 Whole plant foods contain an arsenal of anti-inflammatory compounds.

 Eat at least two servings of omega-3 rich foods daily.
 A deficiency of these special fatty acids increases the risk of allergies.
 Walnuts, chia seeds, spinach, soybeans, and ground flaxseed are good vegetarian sources of essential anti-inflammatory alpha-linolenic acid.
 We do not recommend the consumption of fish for omega-3 fats.
 Why?
 Fish is a common food allergy.
-Because of a process is known as bio-magnification, fish are known to accumulate toxins and pesticides.
+Because of a process known as bio-magnification, fish are known to accumulate toxins and pesticides.
 Evidence shows pesticides disrupt the balance of the immune system so essential in the prevention of allergies and autoimmune diseases.3 Fish are especially known to contain pesticides.
 The highly toxic dioxins are another environmental polluter which accumulate in fish and can cause damage to the immune system.

 Allergy-Fighting LOX Inhibitors in Foods: